sveltejs/v2.svelte.dev/content/guide/05-nested-components.md

 });
 ```

-...except that Svelte will take care of destroying the child component when the parent is destroyed, and keeps the two components in sync with *props*.
+...except that Svelte takes care of destroying the child component when the parent is destroyed, and keeps the two components in sync with *props*.

 > Component names must be capitalised, following the widely-used JavaScript convention of capitalising constructor names.
 It's also an easy way to distinguish components from elements in your template.